decadentsavant/decadentsavant/README.md

-- 👋 Hi, I’m @decadentsavant
+- 👋 Hi, I’m Corey Stewart
-- 🌱 I’m currently learning Dart/Flutter
+- 🌱 I’m currently enhancing Dart/Flutter skills
 - 💞️ I’m looking to collaborate on anything that improves my skills.
 Will work for experience!
-- 📫 Can be reached at (no brackets)[decadentsavant]@gmail.com
+- 📫 Can be reached at decadentsavant @gmail.com